 A Tiered Review may be appropriate when the Grant Recipient is evaluating a collection of projects that would fund the same or very similar activities repeatedly within a defined local geographic area and timeframe, but where the specific sites and activities are not yet known.
+For example, a first-time water/sewer connection project that spans a larger geographical area for which qualifying households have not yet been selected.

 For the project as a whole, complete a Broad-Level Tiered Environmental Review using the format provided on the HUD website.
-This review will identify which review requirements must be addressed site-by-site.
+10 This review will identify which review requirements must be addressed site-by-site.
 For each specific site, document compliance with the review requirements identified in the Broad-Level Tiered Environmental Review.